QuentinRougemont/gbs_synonymy_with_genome/README.md

 - Fill README.md
 - Run on new dataset and polish

+##  Set of script to identify synonymous and non synonymous mutation as well as deleterious µ

+## WORK STILL in progress

+*   initially developped for GBS data and make use of reference genome and transcriptome of the species
+*   I am still testing it with whole genome data

+To run the pipeline simply use the script in chronoligcal order Make sur to read all the scripts and format the data appropriately

 #### Note:

 the final step of running provean can be done: